pandas-dev/pandas/doc/source/user_guide/io.rst

 in Excel and you may not want to read in those columns. ``read_excel`` takes a ``usecols`` keyword to allow you to specify a subset of columns to parse.

-.. versionchanged:: 1.0.0

-Passing in an integer for ``usecols`` will no longer work.
-Please pass in a list of ints from 0 to ``usecols`` inclusive instead.

 You can specify a comma-delimited set of Excel columns and ranges as a string:

 .. code-block:: python